nicolasbize/ld37/readme.txt

 the pipes, the 2 dead hung bodies, a bunch of props

-OK TIME TO PAUSE BLENDER...
-Let's go ahead and work on the music for the game

-So we'll need 4 music:
-- one for the intro (slow blues improv)
-- one for the stage 1 (slow jazz improv)
 - one stressful for stage 2 (we'll mixup some stuff here)
-- one for the credits (cover from the trial - pink floyd during the chorus "Craaazy..")

 ALLRIGHT LETS WORK ON THE CLUES: